xentek/t_bird/README.md

 #### Colophon

   - This project was not named after the Thunderbird model of car.
-Ford Motor Company does not have any connection to, or responsibility for this project, and does not endorse it in any way (or even know it exists).
+Ford Motor Company does not have any connection to, or responsibility for this project, and does not endorse it in any way (or even know it exists.
+Probably).
   - Sample image, used in tests, was provided by [cherrylet](http://www.flickr.com/photos/cherrylet/10258332985/sizes/o/in/photostream/), under the Creative Commons 2.0.
 No endorsement of this library by the photographer is intended or implied.